 Labor Insurance System

 Employees can claim a lump-sum benefit or monthly benefits, based on their age and duration of participation in the system.
 Monthly payments are 0.775% of average monthly salary multiplied by the years of participation plus $3,000 or 1.55% of average monthly salary multiplied by the years of participation, whichever is higher.
 Employees who postpone retirement can receive higher benefits and those who retire early receive lower benefits.
-The lump-sum benefit is 1 month’s average wages for every year of employment during the first 15 years of insurance coverage and 2 months’ average wages for each year of insurance coverage beyond 15 years and to a maximum of 45 months’ salary.
+The lump-sum benefit is 1 month’s average wages for every year of employment during the first 15 years of insurance coverage and 2 months’ average wages for each year of insurance coverage beyond 15 years but to a maximum of 45 months’ salary.

 How GPS can Help